clhendy/gtm-insight-tracking/README.md

 # gtm-insight-tracking

-Repository for the Insight tracking call tracing tag for the Google tag gallery
+Repository for the Insight tracking call tracking tag for the Google tag gallery